How to Prep a Room for Paint

-Painting a room is a time-intensive chore.
+Painting interior walls is a time-intensive chore.
 But you'll find that paint goes on better and operations run more smoothly when you put in time upfront to prep the room.
 The three key steps are to start with a clean slate, allow plenty of elbow room, and create perfectly patched surfaces.
-These painting preparation steps will help you efficiently ready any room so that you can successfully complete every interior painting job you tackle.
+These painting tips will help you efficiently ready any room so that you can successfully complete every interior painting job you tackle.
 You'll be thrilled with the results of your painting labors.

 Clear the Way for Painting

 Before you paint your room, empty the space of as many furnishings as you can.
 Push the remaining furniture pieces to the center of the room; cover the furniture with drop cloths to protect them from paint splatters.
 If you're tempted to paint around switchplates and lights, don't—small drips and spills are inevitable, no matter how steady your hand.
 Leaving them in will just make the job more difficult and time-consuming.
 First, turn off the power to any outlets or electric fixtures.
-Remove pictures (and hanging hardware), light fixtures, ceiling fan blades, switchplates, outlet covers, window treatments, and area rugs.
+Remove pictures (and hanging hardware), light fixtures, ceiling fan blades, switchplates, outlet covers, towel bars, window treatments, and area rugs.
 This includes drapes and drapery hardware.
 (It's the perfect time to get them cleaned while they're off the wall!)
 Take photos or make diagrams of your window treatments, if needed, so you can reinstall them correctly when you're finished painting.

-If you're painting doors, remove knobs and locksets; tape the appropriate screws to the backs of switchplates and outlet covers and store in a covered plastic container or resealable bag.
+If you're painting doors, remove knobs and locksets.
+Tape the appropriate screws to the backs of switchplates and outlet covers and store in a covered plastic container or resealable bag.
 Avoid leaving switchplates in front of their outlets; this may seem like a smart organizational method but you're more likely to step on them during painting.
 Label any other hardware pieces that go with other items removed from the space so they don't get lost during painting preparations.
 Separate the hardware for each window, door, and curtain into its own bag.
 If you're painting multiple rooms, label the bags by room.
 If you must leave ceiling fixtures or wall sconces in place, protect them with a plastic bag secured in place with tape.

 Even Painting Surfaces